Guide To Mediation

 Are mediations public?

 Mediations are treated as highly sensitive negotiations.
 When the mediation commences, all caucuses are private and confidential.
 Since all parties enter the negotiation in good faith, there should be no unauthorized public disclosures.
 Leaks in negotiations can destroy trust and stymie productive negotiations.
-Information to be released to the press must be approved by disputants unless the mediator unilaterally prevents the release of any information.
-However, mediations are public at the input or entry stage because, as in permit matters, there may be a number of individuals who wish to voice concerns about permit issuance and who intend to intervene before the DEC through their filing for party status.
-(See, Guide to Permit Hearings, available from the regional offices and this office.)
+Information to be released to the press must be approved by disputants unless the mediator unilaterally prohibits the release of any information.

 Are discussions in mediations confidential?

 Yes.
 The general rule to be followed is that the mediation is a form of negotiation or settlement discussion.
-Although the question has yet to be addressed by the court, the Department has taken the position that the mediator's records are confidential and exempt from disclosure under FOIL, at least where the mediator is an administrative law judge acting in an adjudicatory capacity.
-Moreover, DEC administrative law judges take additional precautions to maintain the confidentiality of mediated proceedings.
-Unless otherwise discoverable or disclosable in an administrative hearing or court action, the information cannot be used or disclosed to the opposing party without permission.
+The Department has taken the position that the mediator's records are confidential and exempt from disclosure under the Freedom of Information Law (FOIL), at least where the mediator is an administrative law judge acting in an adjudicatory capacity.
+Moreover, DEC administrative law judges who act as mediators take additional precautions to maintain the confidentiality of mediated proceedings.
+Unless otherwise disclosable in an administrative hearing or court action, information from a mediation cannot be used or disclosed without permission of the parties.

 Can I request your mediation services for matters that are not connected to a DEC action?

-No. Mediations and other forms of ADR are used to resolve environmental disputes that involve a DEC permit, license, order, contract, or other matter pertaining to the authority and jurisdiction of DEC.
+No. Mediations are used to resolve environmental disputes that involve a DEC permit, license, order, contract, or other matter pertaining to the authority and jurisdiction of DEC.
 Sometimes, however, instances arise where a dispute exists tangentially to a DEC action.
-For example, permits from DEC are required for a project but other governmental permits are the major focus of the dispute.
-Those cases are evaluated on a case-by-case basis by the referring DEC authority and the Chief Administrative Law Judge.
+One example is where permits from DEC are required for a project but other governmental permits are the major focus of the dispute.
+Those matters are evaluated on a case-by-case basis by the referring DEC authority and the OHMS Director of Mediation.

 |Focuses on the parties' real interests||Focuses on litigation position|